clp-research/clemcore/docs/model_backend_registry_readme.md

 `eos_string` (string): Needed to detect finish of CoT and final output.
 `cot_output` (bool): Must be `true` to allow for continued generation.
 `cot_end_tag` (string): The CoT end tag string used to split CoT from proper result.
+`cot_extra_generation_limit` (int): **Optional** Maximum number of extra generations, to prevent endless loops.
+If the key is not present or its value is falsy, the limit defaults to 50 extra generations.
 `cot_start_tag` (string): **Optional**, may be used for cleaning the CoT for later inspection.
 #### Advanced
 These key/values are recommended to only be used with a custom registry file: